 What we have is we have a problem with some people.

-Some people within these organizations either don't understand what they're doing and why they're doing it, or quite frankly, uh have some ego involved with being able to roll up and uh put their thumb on Navy SEALs.
+Some people within these organizations either don't understand what they're doing and why they're doing it, or quite frankly, have some ego involved with being able to roll up and put their thumb on Navy SEALs.

 And we've seen this in the past.

-So we have seen this previously with the treatment of Navy SEALs by the Jag Corps and by NCIS.
+So we have seen this previously with the treatment of Navy SEALs by the JAG Corps and by NCIS.

 So let me say this.

-We got about two minutes left, okay?
+We've got about two minutes left.

-I'm seeing what's happening, the fact that the command, I don't think that uh that uh group one has gotten behind the family, because the family didn't do anything, they're not being accused of anything.
+I'm seeing what's happening, the fact that the command, I don't think that Group One has gotten behind the family because the family didn't do anything.

 Those are two things.

-The other thing is that I'm gonna give you about a minute to speak to is how other SEALs and other special forces, because this isn't just happening with Eddie, it's happened with um with Major Matthew Golstein, with Clint Lowrence, it happened with uh Keith Berry that you just talked about.
+The other thing is that I'm going to give you about a minute to speak to is how other SEALs and other special forces, because this isn't just happening with Eddie.

-So in no way, shape or form do I think active duty military people should ever get together and conspire in order to try to take down their superiors.
+So in no way, shape, or form do I think active duty military people should ever get together and conspire in order to try to take down their superiors.

-It's that's that that would be disastrous for our our nation.
+That would be disastrous for our nation.

-And if some things like this uh come out of the blue and our active duty folks are being treated poorly, we need to get together to express um our displeasure and the fact that, you know, quite frankly, our men and women uh are less apt to do their job if they think they're being second guess and someone's applying an eight thousand uh mile-long screwdriver to correct their behavior.
+And if some things like this come out of the blue and our active duty folks are being treated poorly, we need to get together to express our displeasure and the fact that, you know, quite frankly, our men and women are less apt to do their job if they think they're being second-guessed and someone's applying an 8,000-mile-long screwdriver to correct their behavior that have not been in the battlefield.

-I can't thank you enough for being on Derek Van Orden, 26 year uh Navy SEAL veteran, good friend of mine, a brother, and listen to what he has to say.
+Derek Van Orden, 26-year Navy SEAL veteran, good friend of mine, a brother, and listen to what he has to say.

-And uh we'll come back.
+And we'll come back.

-You can find him, it's at Derek Van Orden.
+It's at Derek Van Orden.

 It's not real hard.

-And uh let him know what you think about what he has to say and that you stand with him.
+And let him know what you think about what he has to say and that you stand with him.

 This is Jonathan Gillam.